-Last week the government managed to negotiate an end to a protest blocking the 340,000 bpd El Sharara field in the southwest.
-A rebel group also agreed to restart the eastern Ras Lanuf and Es Sider ports which they had seized almost a year ago.
+Last week the government managed to negotiate an end to a protest blocking the 340,000-bpd El Sharara field in the southwest.
+A rebel group also agreed to restart the eastern Ras Lanuf and Es Sider ports they had seized almost a year ago.

 The protesters at Brega are members of the petroleum facilities guards (PFG), a force made up mainly of former militia fighters who helped oust Muammar Gaddafi in 2011.

-The government in Tripoli has tried to co-opt the militias by integrating them into state forces like the oil guards but it has been unable to control them with its fledgling army, which is still in training.
+The government in Tripoli has tried to co-opt the militias by integrating them into state forces such as the oil guards, but has been unable to control them with its fledgling army, which is still in training.

-Members of the PFG often seize oil facilities they are supposed to protect to press the central government into meeting political and financial demands, part of growing turmoil in the North African country.
+Members of the PFG often seize oil facilities they are supposed to protect to press the central government to meet political and financial demands, part of growing turmoil in the North African country.

 Libya used to produce 1.4 million bpd until July 2012, when a wave of protests started.
 Its current output is 350,000 bpd, following the restart of the El Sharara field, NOC said on Thursday.

-Disputes over Libya's oil resources have been among the many triggers for conflict between rival brigades of former rebels and allied political factions since civil war ended four decades of Gaddafi rule.
+Disputes over Libya's oil resources have been among the many triggers for conflict between rival brigades of former rebels and allied political factions since the 2011 civil war ended four decades of Gaddafi rule.

 © Thomson Reuters 2014